Norway

 Seasonal change shapes everyday life and travel across Norway more than many visitors expect.
 These guides explore how light, climate, weather and travel conditions change throughout the year across different parts of the country.

-Norway offers very different travel experiences depending on when you visit.
-This guide explains the best time to travel to Norway by season, with clear information on weather, daylight accessibility, crowds and what each period of the year is best for, including fjords, midnight sun, northern lights, hiking and winter adventures.
+This guide explains the best time to travel to Norway by season, with clear information on weather, daylight accessibility, crowds and what each period of the year is best for.

 Norwegian Coastal Cruises